jocmp/capyreader/README.md

 If you have questions or feature requests, please post them to [Discussions](https://github.com/jocmp/capyreader/discussions).

+Check out the [project roadmap](https://github.com/users/jocmp/projects/3) to see what's currently in progress and on deck.

 ## Translations

 Translations are hosted on [Weblate](https://hosted.weblate.org/projects/capy-reader).
 Feel free to add or update translations.